lukechn99/github-quickstart/class/class_5521_machine_learning_fundamentals/c_kernel_machines.md

 $L_{hinge}=1-y^tr^t$ which is however much difference there was between 1 and the prediction

+## Non-linear SVMs

+Sometimes one linear hyperplane cannot separate the data, so we need to move up a dimension to 3D.
+To do this, we use some basis function $\phi$ such that $z=\phi(x)$ where $x$ is the 2D data and $z$ is the 3D data.

+Kernels map previously unseparable data into a higher space where they are separable.
+The kernel function is a function equivalent to the inner product in some feature space. $K(x, y)=\phi(x)^T \phi(y)$

+We can still use the previous SVM equations just by substituting $x$ with a $z$ or $\phi(x)$.
+Typically, we will use the kernel directly without knowing the exact transformation.
+Kernels can be linear, quadratic, radial, etc. Every semi-positive definite symmetric function is a kernel.

+In a lot of cases, we don't know what kernel to use, so we could use a multiclass kernel machine that tests out different kernels

+## Linear SVM vs Perceptron

+Both can produce a linear separator, but perceptrons don't care about a margin.
+This means that an SVM can be better generalizeable to new data because we maximize the margin, then we are also more tolerant of non-training data that stray further in than the support vectors.

+In the SVM case, we use a kernel to make it non-linear.
+For a perceptron, we stack them to make a multi-layer perceptron.

 ## Questions

 What is primal versus dual problem?